 - maintain balance in your life.

-We know this because we see it with those who take the Highlands Ability Battery (HAB) and participate in one of our Talent Development Workshops.
+We know this because we see it with those who take the Highlands Ability Battery (HAB) and participate in the Personal Vision program and Talent Development workshops.

 Studies consistently show that this one factor, personal vision, is more important in both success and satisfaction than any other factor – more important than intelligence, socio-economic background, or education.